Non-inertial reference frame: Detection of a non-inertial frame: need for fictitious forces

 An example of a non-inertial reference frame- a rotating reference frame.
 The point feels a centrifugal force which needs to be compensated to keep rotating.
 Otherwise, it does not feel Euler force as the rotation rate is constant and it does not feel Coriolis force as it is not moving relative to the rotating frame.

-That a given frame is non-inertial can be detected by its need for fictitious forces to explain observed motions.
+The fact that a given frame is non-inertial can be detected by its need for fictitious forces to explain observed motions.
 For example, the rotation of the Earth can be observed using a Foucault pendulum.
 The rotation of the Earth seemingly causes the pendulum to change its plane of oscillation because the surroundings of the pendulum move with the Earth.
 As seen from an Earth-bound (non-inertial) frame of reference, the explanation of this apparent change in orientation requires the introduction of the fictitious Coriolis force.

 Another famous example is that of the tension in the string between two spheres rotating about each other.
 In that case, the prediction of the measured tension in the string based on the motion of the spheres as observed from a rotating reference frame requires the rotating observers to introduce a fictitious centrifugal force.

 In this connection, it may be noted that a change in coordinate system, for example, from Cartesian to polar, if implemented without any change in relative motion, does not cause the appearance of fictitious forces, although the form of the laws of motion varies from one type of curvilinear coordinate system to another.